The Beginning of the Baseri Clinic

 The Baseri Clinic 2.0

-The Baseri clinic has been reincarnated in many different forms, from its initial one story, three room facility, to a small propped up shack in the months following the earthquake, and now we hope, to this newest vision.
-Yet no matter what form it has taken, the same spirit has lived on, and we at CCF will do whatever is necessary to allow this spirit to flourish.
+While the Baseri clinic has been reincarnated in many different forms- from its initial one story, three room facility, to a small propped up shack in the months following the earthquake, and now to this newest vision- the same spirit has lived on, and we at CCF will do whatever is necessary to allow this spirit to flourish.